GianniBYoung/hardcover-quotes/README.md

 ps. add me on hardcover 🤓 [https://hardcover.app/@countmancy](https://hardcover.app/@countmancy)

+WARNING: the hardcover api is still under development and might have changes that break this project.
+If you run into fatal errors please file an issue.

 # Requirements
 - hardcover.app api key stored in the env var `HARDCOVER_API_TOKEN`
   - Token can be grabbed from [hardcover.app/account/api](https://hardcover.app/account/api)